 Support this project

-EN PT-PT PT-BR
+EN PT-PT PT-BR JP FR

 THE FULL PICTURE

-Everything here comes from peer-reviewed research — Princeton, MIT, Stanford, Microsoft, and more.
+This page explains what 30+ peer-reviewed studies found about AI glazing — the good, the concerning, and what your family can actually do about it.
 We turned dense academic papers into something you can read in ten minutes.

 ← Back to Cut the Glaze